bpkleer/typst-modern-acad-cv/lib.typ

 // Function cv-auto-stc: formats and generates a list of events based on data from a YAML file and multilingual labels.
 Format TItle, Subtitle, Location, Description
 // Arguments:
-// - what: which subfile wanted to plot
+// - what: object containing the information
-// - metadata: yaml file with paths
+// - multilingual: object with multilingual entries
 // - lang: Language code to fetch language-specific text from the YAML data.
 #let cv-auto-stc(
-  what: "",
+  what,
-  metadata: (:),
+  multilingual,
   lang: "de"
 ) = {
   let date = ""          // Date of the event.